two-torial/two-torial/docs/index.md

 !!! tip ""

-    *There are troubleshooting sections available if you need direct help!*
+    *Troubleshooting forums are available on our Discord server if you need direct help!*

 !!! warning "This site is by no means all-encompassing"